-The service chronicles listed below were published in the Winter 2017 issue of the KEMSA Chronicle magazine.
+The service chronicles listed below were published in the Spring 2018 issue of the KEMSA Chronicle magazine.
 If you would like to submit news from your service for publication in the magazine and on this website, view information about submitting your news here.

 Hutchinson Community College would like to welcome Dalene Deck, instructor and Jane Thronson, administrative specialist to its full-time staff.
 Pictured below from left to right: Matt Hogan, instructor; Lesta Stonecipher, instructional program assistant; Darrel Grubbs, instructor; Ashley Keen, logistics technician; Dalene Deck, instructor; Jon Friesen, instructor; Jane Thronson, administrative specialist; Cliff Moore, program coordinator; Dan Jones, instructor; Tina Peevyhouse, lab assistant coordinator; Mark Smith, instructor; and James LeBaron, continuing education coordinator.

 At the 2018 Employee Appreciation Dinner for the City of Junction City, the Junction City Fire Department recognized its personnel for outstanding service to the community.
 Three teams received awards for providing the highest EMS care possible, as a team, in response to incidents and providing the highest care.
 The three incidents recognized had an incident of a patient having no pulse and the care provided resulted in a successful outcome upon delivery to the emergency room.